connorbrowns5167218/1701QCA-Assessment3/journal/journal.md

 ## Process documentation ##
 <!--- In this section, include text and images (and potentially links to video) that represent the development of your project including sources you've found (URLs and written references), choices you've made, sketches you've done, iterations completed, materials you've investigated, and code samples.
 Use the markdown reference for help in formatting the material.

+There will likely by a dozen or so images of the project under construction.
+The images should help explain why you've made the choices you've made as well as what you have done. --->

 To start off with I had to purchase the supplies to create my project.
 I visited Bunnings and purchased several materials & tools including a Jigsaw, Hacksaw, Drill, PVC piping, a large sheet of clear Acrylic, sandpaper, and RBG strip lights.
 I then visited Spotlight and purchased coloured foam, coloured paper, a hot glue gun, blackboard tape.

 Once I had everything I needed, I got started putting my project together.
 Firstly I cut down my PVC piping to about forearms length to use for the handle.
 I tried to form it into a more oval shape by heating it with a hairdryer and then pressing it down with my bodyweight and a large textbook, however this was unsuccessful and led to it being squished beyond use.
 Luckily I was able to cut several pieces from the large PVC pipe I purchased, and after a few attempts opted to just remain with a round handle.